 The Provost and Vice President for Academic Affairs, successor, or designee, is responsible for annual and ad hoc review of this policy and its procedures.
 The University President is responsible for approval of this policy.

 SOURCE: Approved by President on 05/09/2016.
 Revised; Approved by President on 02/16/2021.
+Revised; Approved by President on .